-Knowing you require a realty agent is a great start, today you have to find the best one.
+Knowing you require a property agent is a terrific start, and now you need to discover the best one.

-Here are the basics you’ll require to start your search, compare alternatives and find the best real estate expert to fit your requirements:
+Here are the fundamentals you’ll require to begin your search, compare options and find the very best property expert to fit your requirements:

 Agent, Realtor or broker?